web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 the preceding algorithm, it is strictly optional.
 The test we write for this should be designated accordingly.

-It's important to read these sections carefully, though, because the distinction between "mandatory" behavior and "optional" behavior can be quite nuanced.
+It's important to read these sections carefully because the distinction between "mandatory" behavior and "optional" behavior can be nuanced.
 In this case, the optional behavior is never allowed if the document's type has changed.
 That makes for a mandatory test, one that verifies browsers don't return the same result when the document's type changes.

 ## Exercising Restraint